 As President Ghani’s National Security Advisor, Mr. Atmar reformed the National Security Council to lead effective inter-agency policy formulation and coordination processes.
-This lead to better decision making in matters relating to national security.
-Among his main achievements, he led government efforts to strengthen the Afghan National Defence and Security Forces (ANDSF).
-Atmar promoted regional cooperation with a focus on security and counter-terrorism and led the negotiation of a successful peace agreement between the Afghan Government and Hezb-e-Islami, a major anti-government armed faction.
+This led to better decision making in matters of national security.
+Among his main achievements, he led government efforts to strengthen the Afghan National Defense and Security Forces (ANDSF).
+Atmar promoted regional cooperation with a focus on security and counter-terrorism and directed the negotiation of a successful peace agreement between the Afghan Government and Hezb-e-Islami, a major anti-government armed faction.

 Atmar is married and has two children.
-He speaks Dari, Pashto and English.
+He speaks Dari, Pashto, and English.